 In principle, an action can be brought against anyone who participates in the infringement.
-This includes accomplices and abettors.
+This includes co-perpetrators, instigators, and abettors.

 5.4 Are there any general or specific exceptions which can be relied upon as a defence to a claim of infringement?